PA Program Mission

 The program is a 28 month continuous program.
 The program consists of 108 credit hours (68 of those hours are in the didactic phase and 40 of those hours are in the clinical phase).
 Due to the intensity of the program, it is recommended that students do not work while enrolled in this program.

 Applications for the PA program must be submitted through (CASPA) Centralized Application Service for Physician Assistants.
 Applications must be received and in verified status by CASPA by the published August 1 deadline.
 To submit an application please visit www.caspaonline.org.

 All credits for the Master of Medical Science degree in Physician Assistant Studies must be earned at Franciscan University.
 The PA program will not accept credit hours earned from other PA programs, graduate programs or medical schools.

 For a breakdown of costs by semester and detailed description of fees, please see the Tuition & Fee Schedule.

 Click here for an estimate of other costs associated with the PA program.

-Our Lady of the Lake College has financial aid counselors available to assist students with the financial aid process.
+Franciscan Missionaries of Our Lady University has financial aid counselors available to assist students with the financial aid process.
 All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) form available at www.fafsa.ed.gov.
 Once enrolled, students are eligible for a number of scholarship awards offered by professional PA organizations.